BDR: Definition and Key Aspects

 How SalesDose Integrates the BDR Role into Its Teams

 At SalesDose, we integrate the BDR profile into our clients' sales processes based on each company's stage and context.
 In some cases, the BDR is an internal profile that we help onboard and structure.
-In others, they are part of the external prospecting team that we manage directly.
+In others, they form part of the external prospecting team that we manage directly.

 Frequently Asked Questions About BDR in B2B Sales